Pierre Seel: In Schirmeck-Vorbrück

 On 3 May 1941, Seel was arrested.
 He was tortured and raped with a piece of wood.
-He was then sent to the city jail before being transferred on 13 May 1941 to the Schirmeck-Vorbrück camp, about 30 km west of Strasbourg.
+He was then sent to the city jail before being transferred on 13 May 1941 to the Vorbruck-Schirmeck concentration camp, about 30 km west of Strasbourg.
 His prison uniform was marked with a blue bar (marking Catholic and "a-social" prisoners) rather than the infamous pink triangle which was not in use at Schirmeck.
 He later noted: "There was no solidarity for the homosexual prisoners; they belonged to the lowest caste.
 Other prisoners, even when between themselves, used to target them."
 During his stay in the camp he also witnessed the execution of his eighteen-year-old lover, Jo, by means of assault from a pack of dogs.

 On 6 November 1941, after months of starvation, ill treatment and forced labour, Seel was set free with no explanation and made a German citizen.
 He was sworn to secrecy about his experience by Karl Buck, the commander of the camp.
 He was made to report daily to the Gestapo offices.